AvinaDiviri/BookFinder/README.md

 # Book Finder

 A Java application that acts an interface for a SQLite database of books.
 JDBC is used for the database connectivity.
-* Jar file coming soon.
+The data consists of real books.
+[goodreads.com](https://www.goodreads.com/) was used to gether data.
+The following information about several books was recorded:
+* Title
+* Author
+* Publisher
+* Genre
+* Rating
+* Series

 # Compile and Run
 ## To Compile: